 That’s why I love these Candied Sweet Potatoes with Brown Sugar and Pecans.
-And it’s that streusel-like crumble topping with brown and sugar and pecans that makes this dish a little different than the traditional candied sweet potatoes you’re probably used to seeing.
-It’s my favorite part!
+The streusel-like crumble topping with brown sugar and pecans makes this dish a little different than the traditional candied sweet potato casserole recipe you’re probably used to seeing.
+And, it’s my favorite part!

-If you’ve got a few minutes to hang around and visit with me, scroll right below the recipe to see my original story about buying a new house on this post from back in November of 2013…
+If you’ve got a few minutes to hang around and visit with me, scroll below this recipe to enjoy a story about buying a new house from when this post was originally published in November 2013…

 Recipe Card